t-w/ADFlib/README.md

 		    - limited testing (-> experimental)
             - only partial support for partitioning, writing Rigid Disk Block etc.
                - ie. due to lack of physical hardware info (parking zones etc.)
-               - disks should be partitioned on Amiga or with dedicated software
+               - hard disks should be partitioned on Amiga or with dedicated software
          - depending on OS: up to 2GB or 4GB (see limits)
    - device types (implemented with "drivers"):
       - dump files